 Time spent: 8 hrs/week * 4 weeks

+Activity Type: Theater/Drama Position/Leadership (50 characters): Director and the main Tech support of school's drama group Participation grade levels: 9 I intend to participate in college: Yes Timing of participation School Hours per week: 8 Weeks per year: 4 Details, Honors, and Accomplishments (150 characters): The drama Macbeth directed and produced by me won our school's the Best Play of the Year.

 Gaining the offers for internship at Microsoft Research Asia in groups of Machine Learning and Visual Computing, and the offer from Alibaba in Data Mining, I am the first student with a high school diploma having managed to succeed through process of applying, self recommending and interviewing.

+Activity Type: ?
+Position/Leadership (50 characters):?
+Participation grade levels: ?
+I intend to participate in college:?
+Timing of participation?
+Hours per week: ?
+Weeks per year: ?
+Details, Honors, and Accomplishments (150 characters):?

 Time spent: ??(don't know how to write)